-"Î am beholden to you, sir," said Reuben, "but the famous spring-water wash by Providence is quite good enough for the purpose."
+"I am beholden to you, sir," said Reuben, "but the famous spring-water wash by Providence is quite good enough for the purpose."

-"And Dame Nature hath placed a wig of her own upon me," I added, "which I should be very loth to change."
+"And Dame Nature hath placed a wig of her own upon me," I added, "which I should be very loath to change."

-"Goths!
-Perfect Goths!" cried the exquisite, throwing up his white hands.
-"But here comes a heavy tread and the clink of armor in the passage.
-"Tis our friend the knight of the wrathful countenance, if I mistake not."
+Perfect Goths!" cried the "Goths! exquisite, throwing up his white hands.
+"But here comes a heavy tread and the quaintance," cried Saxon, raising his glass.

+clink of armor in the passage.
+'Tis our friend the knight of the wrathful countenance, if I mistake not."